mpv-player/mpv/DOCS/man/options.rst

     OS X only.

+``--cocoa-cb-10bit-context=<yes|no>``
+    Creates a 10bit capable pixel format for the context creation (default: yes).
+    Instead of 8bit integer framebuffer a 16bit half-float framebuffer is requested.

+    OS X only.

 ``--macos-title-bar-appearance=<appearance>``
     Sets the appearance of the title bar (default: auto).
 Not all combinations of appearances and ``--macos-title-bar-material`` materials make sense or